Why Horses?

 Eating disorders

-Melissa McMullen, BSW, LSW
+Melissa McMullen, LSW, MSW

-Outpatient Equine Therapist
+Program Manager & Equine Therapist

 Deanna graduated from Malone University with her Bachelor's Degree in Social Work.
 She previously worked in CCHO's residential program for 3 1/2 years and is excited to work with OHS as an equine therapist.
 She has been riding and working with horses for most of her life and started showing horses in her early twenties.
 She enjoys going for a nice trail ride in the fall or spring and soaking in all the marvels of nature.
 In her professional career, she loves the connections people can make with animals and her passion is helping them understand how they can use that connection to develop better connections and relationships with other people.
 Deanna is married to her wonderful husband Jacob and together they have a cat named Ranger and a dog named Astrid, a licensed therapy dog who loves making people happy and getting belly rubs.